Behavioral health services in Tamarac, Florida

 Electroconvulsive therapy services (ECT)

-Electroconvulsive a treatment option for patients with severe conditions that do not respond favorably to pharmacological interventions.
+Electroconvulsive therapy: A treatment option for patients with severe conditions that do not respond favorably to pharmacological interventions.
 Patients who believe they may benefit from this treatment should consult with their current provider of psychiatric treatment for advice on possible benefits from this option.

 Behavioral health support hotline